18 payday loan alternatives

 2. Sign up with a pay advance app

-Pay advance apps in Canada such as Nyble and Bree let you get a small loan, usually up to $250.
-You pay no interest or mandatory fees to access these cash loans, but you have the option to pay a fee to access premium services such as express funding.
+Pay advance apps in Canada such as Nyble and Bree let you get a small loan, usually up to several hundred dollars.
+You pay no interest on these cash loans, but you may pay a monthly subscription fee.

 Pros

-• Free or low cost.
-Borrow a small amount for free or pay a small fee.
+• Low cost.
+Borrow a small amount for a low fee with no interest charges.

 • May improve credit score.
 Nyble reports payments to the credit bureau to help you improve your credit score.